 We might think it’s blindingly obvious why you need travel insurance.
 And hopefully, after Covid it is!
 The two main reasons why you need it are:

 Everything else in a typical travel insurance is ‘nice to have’ but not absolutely critical.

 1. Medical Expenses

 Yes of course it is highly unlikely that you will need extensive medical care in Africa.
 But it does happen!
-People are involved in car accidents, trip on a step and break their hip or leg.
-Or have a heart attack or stroke.
+Clients have been involved in car accidents.
+They have tripped on a step and injured their leg.
+They could have a heart attack or stroke.
 All of these things can happen anywhere in the world!
-Sometimes they happen in a remote area where medical evacuation by helicopter is the best option… Unless you have specific medical health insurance that covers you worldwide.
-And most people don’t have that.
-Any medical costs and medical evacuation are for your own account.
+Sometimes they happen in a remote area where medical evacuation by helicopter is the best option… Unless you have specific medical health insurance that covers you worldwide, any medical costs and medical evacuation are for your own account.
+And most people don’t have that comprehensive insurance.

 Also remember that the standard of medical care varies extensively in Africa.
 Yes, you can go to a local clinic or public hospital where you wait for hours to be seen.
 But realistically you want to be taken to the best private hospital nearby.
 Knowing that these costs will be covered by your travel insurance (often without you having to pay the hospital and claiming it back).